-- 31 May 2016: First approved PIRS - 3 January 2018: Small updates to Description, Plan for Data Acquisition, and Points of Clarification to provide more detail and reflect current process. - II February 2019: Targets information relocated to Annex C. - 17 March 2020: Data source revised to align with actual data collection practice, specifically the use of daily inventory reports from the RDCs.
+- 31 May 2016: First approved PIRS - 3 January 2018: Small updates to Description, Plan for Data Acquisition, and Points of Clarification to provide more detail and reflect current process. - II February 2019: Targets information relocated to Annex C. - I7 March 2020: Data source revised to align with actual data collection practice, specifically the use of daily inventory reports from the RDCs.
 Definition for TO2 revised to include only products that are in the RDC as part of the ACT stockpile (change effective for FY2020 reporting). - 19 May 2021: PIRS format changes.
-Responsible Individuals and Data Quality section updated.
+Responsible Individuals and Data Quality section updated. - 09 March 2022: No changes.

-Objective 1: Improved availability of health commodities (global procurement and logistics).
+Objective I: Improved availability of health commodities (global procurement and logistics).
 Intermediate Result IR 1.2.
 Strengthened global logistic processes associated with the storage and delivery of any health commodity to any point in donor-supported countries.